[?] Subscribe To This Site

 Tel: + 34 922 384062

 Main university: La Laguna by Santa Cruz.
-More about university in page Santa Cruz but has also a long distance university department in Los Realejos.
+More about university in the article about the Tenerife capital but has also a long distance university department in Los Realejos at its Biblioteca of Tenerife libraries.

 Financial unemployment funds for foreigners are paid by a special Banco de Bilbao bank branch in the capital.